Skip to content

 Think of your application as a washing machine.

-No single testing method catches everything.
-Modern AppSec programs layer these approaches for comprehensive coverage.
+Modern AppSec programs layer these approaches for full coverage.

 Below you will find each category explained with its own washing machine analogy.